Latent-Augmented Discrete Diffusion Models: Experimental setup

-We use a two-stage training procedure.
-Stage 1 runs for $1{,}000$ steps.
-Stage 2 linearly increases the latent weight $\lambda_{\text{latent}}$ from $0$ to $1$ until a total of $5{,}000$ steps is reached, and then continues training to $10{,}000$ steps.
-We train with batch size $1024$ using AdamW (learning rate $1\!\times\!10^{-3}$, weight decay $0.01$) and a $200$-step linear warmup; we maintain an exponential moving average (EMA) of model weights with decay $0.99$.
+\paragraph{Two-stage training.} We use the two-stage procedure described in \Cref{sec:ladds_training}.
+Stage~1 runs for $20{,}000$ steps, and Stage~2 runs for $20{,}000$ steps, starting from the Stage~1 checkpoint.
+We use a $500$-step linear warmup at the start of training.
+We train with batch size $2048$ using AdamW (learning rate $1\!\times\!10^{-3}$, weight decay $0.01$); we maintain an exponential moving average (EMA) of model weights with decay $0.99$.

-For evaluation, we generate $20{,}000$ samples and compute the sliced Wasserstein distance (SWD) using $1{,}000$ random Gaussian vectors, as defined in \Cref{app:metrics}.
-For SEQ-LDDM, we use a fixed budget of $64$ denoising steps on the latent channel to obtain stable latents; the data-channel budget is varied as reported in the main text.
+\paragraph{Evaluation.} For evaluation, we generate $20{,}000$ samples and compute SWD using $1{,}000$ random Gaussian projection directions, as defined in \Cref{app:metrics}.